cowrie/cowrie/docs/prometheus/README.rst

     sudo cp ./docs/prometheus/prometheus.yaml /etc/prometheus/prometheus.yaml

-Or from ~/cowrie call docker run with updated path
+Or bind-mount it straight from the source tree by replacing the config volume in the ``docker run`` command below with

 .. code-block:: bash